huanglangwen/JlBox/README.md

 # JlBox

-This is a minimal version of JlBox.
+This is a minimal version of JlBox for Reaction Network mechanisms.

 Work on Julia v1.1.0.